Castle In York, North Yorkshire

 The tower suffered from flood damage due to the moat and being near the rivers, and there was subsidence.

-Robert Aske got the same treatment as Clifford in 1537.
+Robert Aske got the same treatment as Roger de Clifford in 1537.
 Some say a Lawyer, some say a rebel due to The Pilgrimage of Grace against Henry VIII.

 The Tower was used as a gaol and there could be 310 prisoners at one time and many died due to conditions.

-There was a public scandal around 1596-1597 when rumour had it that the derelict tower stone as being sold off for lime burning by the gaoler Robert Redhead.
+There was a public scandal around 1596-1597 when rumour had it that the derelict tower stone was being sold off for lime burning by the gaoler Robert Redhead.

 1642 saw the last military action at Clifford's tower when Roundheads and Cavaliers took a turn each to billet there until 1684.
 Thereafter Clifford's Tower was treated as a folly, even a garden.
 There is an exotic 1828 depiction of what it looked like by John Varrall in York Art Gallery.

-A grassed area forming a circle in front of the buildings in 1777 was known as Eye of the Ridings as it was where members of the parliament of York were elected.
-It is now known as the eye of York.
+A grassed area forming a circle in front of the buildings in 1777 was known as the Eye of the Ridings as it was where members of the Parliament of York were elected.
+It is now known as the Eye of York.

 Login to the VIP area to add places to your bucket list, mark them as visited and more importantly see where you rank on the league table.